 Hotel in Lenk (breakfast)

 Our pass today is the grassy Trutlisbergpass.
 Begin with a waterfall in woods and emerge on high pastures.
 An easier alternative is the cable car from Lenk for a shorter ascent to the pass.
-At the pass, we drop to the village of Lauenen (optional bus to Gstaad) and then climb a secondary pass, the Chrine.
-At the end is the hamlet of Gsteig, and we take the bus into Gstaad for its lively resort atmosphere and good hotels.
-New for 2021 In June 2021 we will walk a new descent direct to Gstaad.
-If successful our routecards will show both options.
-This reflects the Via Alpina's new routing along the Swiss National Route 1.
-(We have always used Gstaad as a base.)
+After the grassy Trütlisbergpass, follows the Turpachbach into Gstaad - known for its lively resort atmosphere and good hotels.

 Hotel in Gstaad (breakfast)